You can learn a lot from the graves of your ancestors. But how do you find a cemetery grave? And what is there to do when you go to a cemetery?

 What if you cannot find your ancestor?

-Often you will find a married couple to be buried together.
+Often you will find a married couple buried together.
 But this is not always the case.

-There are a few examples of my ancestors not being buried with their partners.
+There are a few examples of my ancestors not buried with their partners.

 Find Death and Burial Records Online!